saurabhchalke/stackup/apps/docs/docs/packages/client-sdk/useroperation.md

 // Build op with the middleware stack. let userOp = await builder.buildOp(entryPoint, chainId);

-// Get latest built op.
-Will not use the middleware stack. userOp = await builder.getOp();
+// Or get the latest built op.
+Will not use the middleware stack. let userOp = await builder.getOp();

 // Send userOp to client node. const result = await client.sendUserOperation(userOp);